-For further information on credit risk, refer to Section C.4 - Credit risks.
+For further information on credit risk, refer to Section C.4 - Credit risk.

-Market risks can be influenced by various overarching factors, including political, macroeconomic, monetary, societal and environmental trends.
-Environmental trends include risks linked to sustainability, including those as a consequence of climate change, which can impact any of the market risks listed above.
-Specifically, climate risks correspond to the risk that the value of assets could be negatively impacted by acute physical risks, risks linked to the transition to a low carbon economy and the possibility that investment choices may result in risks to SCOR's reputation.
-Longer-term, uncertainties, mainly around policy responses for transition risks and climate evolution for physical risks may lead to higher volatility in assets valuations.
+Market risks can also be influenced by various over-arching factors, including political, macro-economic, monetary, societal and environmental trends.
+Environmental trends encompass risks linked to sustainability, including those as a consequence of climate change, which can impact any of the market risks listed above.
+Specifically, climate risks correspond to the risk that the value of assets could be negatively impacted by acute physical risks, risks linked to the transition to a low carbon economy and the potential for risks to SCOR's reputation linked to investment choices.
+Longerterm, uncertainties, mainly around policy responses for transition risks and climate evolution for physical risks may lead to higher volatility in assets valuations.

-For further information on how other macro-economic changes (such as changes in the general price level from its current trend) may impact SGLRI's assets, refer to Section C.7.1.1 - Risks related to the macroeconomic environment affecting SCOR's strategy.
+For further information on how other macro-economic changes (such as changes in the general price level from its current trend) may impact SI's assets, refer to Section C.7.1.1 - Risks related to macro-economic environment affecting SI's strategy.

 For quantitative information on market risk on invested assets, refer to Section E.2.1 - Solvency Capital Requirement.
-The presentation of SGLRI's assets giving rise to market and credit risks is provided in Section D.1 - Assets.
+The presentation of SI's assets giving rise to market and credit risks is provided in Section D.1 - Assets.